-- Smart phrases (macros) can make is easier for providers to include free text notes.

-Creating an order can facilitate EHR creation of reports.
+- Smart phrases (macros) can make is easier for providers to include free text notes and meet legal requirements.
+Creating an order can facilitate electronic health record (EHR) creation of reports.
 This can also be helpful when multiple health care team members have a role in the support of shared decision making. - SNOMED includes a code for SDM.
-SCTID: 710873001 Involving client in decision making process (procedure)
+SCTID: 710873001 Involving client in decision making process (procedure). - Document the name of the condition and the name of the patient decision aid.